Beginner·2 min read

 Add the snippet

-Copy your project snippet from Settings → Install and drop it just before the closing </body> tag:
+Copy your project’s snippet from Project settings → Access and drop it just before the closing </body> tag:

 <script